Do you have leftover plastic Easter eggs? Great! You can reuse the plastic eggs with these fun and “egg”citing activities.

 This will work with:

-I think I’ve saved the best for last!
-Oh, my gosh, these are extremely easy to make!
-All you need are eggs, spoons, rice and tape!
+I think I've saved the best way to reuse plastic Easter eggs for last!
+Oh, my gosh, Easter egg maracas are extremely easy to make!
+All you need are eggs, spoons, rice, and tape!
 Maybe some cute washi tape too!

-Ok, friend, I hope these ideas have got you thinking about how you can use all your extra plastic Easter eggs!
+Ok, friend, I hope these ideas have got you thinking about how you can reuse plastic Easter eggs this season!
 All of the resources can be found for FREE in my resource library.
-Sign up below if you aren’t a member yet.
+Sign up below if you aren't a member yet.

 Pin it now and save for later!